 - Dimensions: 33.8 x 28.9 x 28 cm

 - Weight: 2.5 Kg

 - Key features: 3.8 Litres tank that can last up to 24 hours

 One reviewer said: "Very quiet.
 Easy to use.
 It is quite large.
 Great for a little one that has a persistent chest cough/constant colds!
 Vapour plugins are expensive but great when needed for that extras bit of airway clearance.
 I do think it’s a little overpriced really but still a great product."

-Your little ones will sleep and breathe easier at night, as the humidifier emits a cool and calming mist.
-It helps to relieve cough, cold and flu symptoms as well as nasal congestion and dry coughs.
-It also helps to reduce mould and bacteria growth, so you can sleep knowing your little one is in a clean environment.
+Your little ones will sleep and breathe easier at night with this quiet humidifier that emits a cool and calming mist.
+It helps to relieve cough, cold and flu symptoms and is a perfect aid for dry skin, making your baby's room feel lighter and fresher.
+You can be rest assured your baby is sleeping in the healthiest environment possible.

 Easy clean filter

 Reviewers have said it's really helped with children who have suffered from allergies or illnesses: "This humidifier is perfect for my daughters room.
 Helped her sleep well when she was ill with tonsilitis recently" and "I purchased this for my son who has Asthma and it has made a difference for him".